mattfeltonma/azure-web-app-ip/README.md

-# azure-web-app-ip
+# Python Flask Show Headers

-Python application built using Flask framework that displays the user's source IP address and the contents of the X-ForwardedFor, X-ForwardedHost, and X-ForwardedPort request headers
+This is a simple Python Flask application that will display a specific set of headers related to understanding a requests network path.